-Fethard Killenaule - Preparation for Work Group.
+Fethard Killenaule - Preparation for Work Group

-This group vary from 16-24 years old.
-Through engaging in the project members were able to access support in preparing themselves for work.
-With the support from local agencies Coolmore Tipperary Development Stud Farm, South Company and Tipperary ETB training centres.
+This group varies from 16-24 years old.
+Through engaging in the project, members were able to access support in preparing themselves for work.
+With the support from local agencies Coolmore Stud Farm, South Tipperary Development Company and Tipperary ETB training centres.
 Young People got the opportunity to upskill, engage in further education, develop personal skills to mention a few.
-The success of delivering such a programme saw three young people partake in apprenticeships leading to employment with Coolmore in mechanic's, carpentry and pluming.
+The success of delivering such a programme saw three young people partake in apprenticeships leading to employment with Coolmore in mechanics, carpentry and plumbing.

-This programme saw two more young men engage in further training opportunity's, two males take up part time work and one male in full time work.
-With CV prep, driver theory test support and various activates including gym and swim, horseriding and individual support, this group have made life changing decisions as they enter adulthood and the working world.
+This programme saw two more young men engage in further training opportunities, two males take up part time work and one male in full time work.
+With CV prep, driver theory test support and various activities including gym and swim, horse-riding and individual support, this group have made life changing decisions as they enter adulthood and the working world.